ally-design-system/ally-design-system-starter-kit/README.md

 ## 🎓 Learning Gatsby and Storybook

-You can find loads of useful information about Gatsby from their very well written documentation at: [gatsbyjs.org/docs](https://www.gatsbyjs.org/docs) and for information about Storybook head over to the Storybook docs at: [storybook.js.org/docs](https://storybook.js.org/docs/react/get-started/introduction).
+You can find loads of useful information about Gatsby from their very well-written documentation at: [gatsbyjs.org/docs](https://www.gatsbyjs.org/docs) and for information about Storybook head over to the Storybook docs at: [storybook.js.org/docs](https://storybook.js.org/docs/react/get-started/introduction).

 ## 🚀 Deployment